PedroGiu13/MNIST---Neural-Network/README.md

 **Model Training:** once the optimal set of hyperparameters was identified, the MLP was retrained to optimize the weights using the ADAM (Adaptive Moment Estimator) optimizer.

 During this final phase, the full training dataset (60,000 images) was utilized, with 10% automatically reserved for validation to monitor performance.
-The training was set to 30 epochs, but an early stopping mechanism was introduced to halt the process if the validation loss stalled for five consecutive epochs, thervy conserving computation resources and preventing overfitting.
+The training was set to 30 epochs, but an early stopping mechanism was introduced to halt the process if the validation loss stalled for five consecutive epochs, therby conserving computation resources and preventing overfitting.
 Additionally, a batch size of 128 samples was selected to balance trainin speed with gradient stability.

-The results of the model in the training and validation sets weere:
+The results of the model in the training and validation sets are:

 <div align="center">